-Score explanation:

-The institution has taken efforts to provide environmentally friendly transportation by making available a battery powered electric vehicle for the movement of staff, students and patients/patient relatives within the campus.
+Score explanation: The institution has taken efforts to provide environmentally friendly transportation by making available a battery powered electric vehicle for the movement of staff, students and patients/patient relatives within the campus.
 Moreover, the location of the institution is not amenable to unsustainable forms of transport by default and encourages staff and students to commute via public transport, bicycles and car pooling.
 The institution refrains its students from commuting in their own vehicles to the campus.
-An undertaking on the same is signed by the parents and students at the time of admission.
+2 An undertaking on the same is signed by the parents and students at the time of admission.
 For support staff, the institution has provided college buses with a capacity of 40 persons, to assist them in their daily commute, thereby reducing individual vehicles.
 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
-2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.
-1 The medical school has either recycling or compost programs accessible to students and faculty, but not both.
-0 There is no compost or recycling program at the medical school.
-The medical college and hospital buildings all have multiple waste bins located around campus for trash, recycling and composting.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) 2 There is no compost or recycling program at the medical school.
+(0 points) Score Assigned:

+Score explanation: The medical college and hospital buildings all have multiple waste bins located around campus for trash, recycling and composting.
 Waste bins are placed in all accessible locations including dining halls, corridors outside laboratories and near main entrances of buildings.
 Waste disposal is strictly carried out through Karnataka biomedical waste management and NABH guidelines.
 All the wet waste generated in the hospital, college, hostels and staff quarters is transported to the wet waste management unit/ wastewater recycling system located within the campus.
 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-3 Yes, the medical school has a dequate s ustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
-2 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
-The medical school is engaged in efforts to increase food and beverage sustainability.
-1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability.
-0 There are no sustainability guidelines for food and beverages.
-Score explanation: There are no sustainability guidelines for food and beverages on campus
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point) There are no sustainability guidelines for food and beverages.
+(0 points) Score Assigned:

-5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement.
-There are no sustainability guidelines for supply procurement.
+Score explanation: There are no sustainability guidelines for food and beverages on campus 0 5.8.
+Does the institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point) There are no sustainability guidelines for supply procurement.
+(0 points) Score Assigned:

-Score explanation : There are no sustainability criteria at present
+0 Score explanation: There are no sustainability criteria at present.

 5.9.
-Xre there sustainability requirements or guidelines for events hosted at the medical school?2 Every event hosted at the medical school must abide by sustainability criteria.
-1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.0 There are no sustainability guidelines for medical school events.
+Are there sustainability requirements or guidelines for events hosted at the institution?
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points) The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point) There are no sustainability guidelines for institution events.
+(0 points) Score Assigned: